 Part of Speech: Noun

 Meaning: 1.
 A learned person, an expert.
 2. Someone asked for an opinion, someone who presents the verisimilitude of a pundit.

 Notes: The meaning of today's Good Word has become a bit tarnished of late.
-It originally referred to a genuine expert but today a pundit is not someone who has studied the subject of their expertise deeply but someone who has simply been involved in it, a verisimilar pundit, so to speak.
+It originally referred to a genuine expert.
+Today a pundit is not someone who has studied the subject of their expertise deeply, but someone who has simply been involved in it, a verisimilar pundit, so to speak.
 More and more often 'pundits' are newspaper reporters in the US.
-The knowledge and activities of a pundit are known as punditry and a pundit behaves in a punditly manner.
+The knowledge and activities of a pundit are known as punditry, and a pundit behaves in a punditly manner.

 Word History: Today's Good Word comes from Hindi pandit "learned man, scholar", the descendant of Sanskrit panditah.
 In fact, a real Indian pundit is still called a pandit even in English.
 Where the Sanskrit word came from is a big mystery.
 (Sanskrit is the oldest known Indo-European language; the closest language to Proto-Indo-European.)
 When the Indo-European peoples moved into India, they apparently shared the Indian subcontinent with those already living there, the Dravidian peoples (speakers of Kannada, Telugu, Tamil, and others).
 Etymologists speculate that panditah may have been borrowed from the ancestor of one of these languages.
 (The real pundit who suggested today's word is Donnella Lawson of Wichita, Kansas.)